Azure/Azure-Proactive-Resiliency-Library/docs/content/contributing/_index.md

 {{< /code >}}
 4. Open `_index.md` in VS Code and make relevant changes
     - You can copy the recommendations labelled `CM-1` or `CM-2` multiple times to create more recommendations
-5. Update the ARG, PowerShell, AZCLI scripts in the `code` folder within `virtual-machines`
+5. Update Azure Resource Graph queries, PowerShell, AZCLI scripts in the `code` folder within `virtual-machines`
     - You will see there is a folder, e.g. `cm-1`, `cm-2`, per recommendation to help with file structure organization
 6. Ensure you use the correct Azure resource abbreviations provided within our Cloud Adoption Framework (CAF) documentation [here](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations).
 For example, use `vm` for Virtual Machines.
 7. Save, commit and push your changes to your branch and repo